ios7jbpro/at-a-glance-extended/README.md

 This option changes the amount of shadow/elevation that is displayed under the texts.
 It's done by linking the shadow value on the texts to the global key.

+`::--Option:LeftPadd--::`

+This option is located under Globals>Global/LeftPadd.
+This option is **NOT** changeable livetime from the widget.
+It changes the left side padding incase if there's anything on the left and needs to be adjusted.
+The user can play with this from globals.